Freelance writing for beginners is tough. You don’t know where to start, what to charge and how to find clients.

 Someone needs to write product descriptions, update the website content and the company home page.

-You need to decide on a specific area you are going to write on.
+But, you need to decide on a specific area you are going to write about.

 Because it allows you to build authority and become an expert.
 This will increase your chances of getting hired and help you increase your rate.